Vom1124/RasPi_GPS_IMU/README.md

      to install the vnpy package.

      Similar to GPS_RTK2, this uses serial communication as well.
 Depending on the device type, the system will configure and recognize differently.
-For this device, the Linux recognized as "/dev/ttyACM*".
+For this device, the Linux recognized as "/dev/ttyUSB*".
 Check the number once again if it's 0,1,2, ... by displaying all the devices under tty using "ls /dev/tty*" command.

+     Again, edit the permission to the connected USB device to give the communication permission

+         sudo chmod 0777 /dev/ttyUSB0

 Once all the necessary packages are installed and verified, simply start the ros2 nodes as*